 Creative Writing Competition

 Antipodes also accepts submissions for its annual Creative Writing Competition.
-In 2022, the American Association of Australasian Literary Studies (AAALS), together with the American Australian Association, welcomed submissions to the second annual Creative Writing Competition, which included the following two prizes: AAALS Fiction and Nonfiction Prize, and AAALS Poetry Prize.
-The winners were awarded US$500 cash prizes and publication in Antipodes.
+In 2023, the American Association of Australasian Literary Studies (AAALS), together with the American Australian Association, welcomes submissions to the third annual Creative Writing Competition from January 15 through April 1.
+The Creative Writing Competition includes the following three prizes: AAALS Fiction and Nonfiction Prize, AAALS Poetry Prize, and AAALS Indigenous Writers Prize.
+The winners will be awarded US$500 cash prizes and publication in Antipodes.

 Winner of the 2022 AAALS Fiction and Nonfiction Prize: